lsst-dm/dm_dev_guide/docs/cpp_docs.rst

    /// Sum two numbers.
    double add(double a, double b);

+Brief summaries will end at a period followed by whitespace, or at a new line, whichever comes first.
+You can ignore periods that shouldn't end the description by following them with a backslash and a space (as in ``"e.g.\ "``).

 For functions and methods, the summary should be written in the imperative voice (i.e., as a command that the API consumer is giving).
 Getters and other methods that are more naturally described as values rather than actions may ignore this rule.

 .. _cpp-doxygen-deprecation: